 Please visit the Waikato River Trails Facebook page for updates.

-This trail through the North Island’s rural heartland follows a stretch of the mighty Waikato River as it flows through striking hydro dams, and pools into tranquil lakes.
+This Great Ride through the North Island’s rural heartland follows a stretch of the mighty Waikato River as it flows through striking hydro dams, and pools into tranquil lakes.

 The trail passes through exotic and native forest, wetlands and pretty recreation reserves.
 Memorable sights include volcanic outcrops and a gorge, hydropower stations and dams, suspension bridges, and riverside villages with welcoming cafes.
 The journey is enriched by flourishing native birdlife and vegetation, along with the strong sense of community spirit that surrounds the trail as a whole.